A heatwave is an extended period of hot weather relative to the expected conditions of the area at that time of year.

 To aid in the preparation and awareness before and during a heatwave, a heatwave plan has been created by Public Health England in association with the Met Office and other partners.
 It recommends a series of steps to reduce the risks to health from prolonged exposure to severe heat for:

-Check the Met Office Heat-health watch for the latest information across the UK.
+Check the forecast for the latest weather conditions across the UK.